hSATAC/2fa/README.md

 input.
 Two-factor keys are short case-insensitive strings of letters A-Z and digits 2-7.

-By default the new key generates time-based (TOTP) authentication codes; the `-hotp` flag makes the new key generate counter-based (HOTP) codes instead.
+The new key generates time-based (TOTP) authentication codes.

 By default the new key generates 6-digit codes; the `-7` and `-8` flags select 7- and 8-digit codes instead.